jm-sky/saasbase-api/.docs/tasks.md

   - Create seeder for products (demo products).
   - Create seeder for projects (few demo projects).
   - Create seeder for tasks (few tasks related to projects).
+  - Create seeder for Vat rates - use Polish vat rates as example.

+---

 ## 3. [ ] Add countries to Country seeders JSON file (European countries, and most large countries).
 - **Note**: We can include all countries if performance is not impacted.